AnkushSinghGandhi/DeltaStream-OptionAnalysis2/CONTRIBUTING.md

-# Contributing to Option ARO Clone
+# Contributing to DeltaStream - Option Analysis

 Thank you for your interest in contributing!
 This document provides guidelines for contributing to the project.